-Western Gallery's portable collection focuses on works on paper, primarily 19th and 20th century prints and drawings by North American, European and Japanese artists.
-Other collections include a small collection of paintings by Northwest artists, a group of South-east Asian ceramics, small-scale sculptures, and a study collection of representative chairs by international 20th century designers.
+Western’s Campus Sculpture Collection is nationally renowned, with important works by distinguished American and European sculptors of the late 20th century to the present.
+American Works on Paper complements the sculpture collection with a strong survey of American artists of the post-war era.
+The Leese collection further extends the scope with 19th and 20th century prints and drawings by North American, European and Japanese artists.
+Other collections include a small selection of paintings by Northwest artists, a group of South-east Asian ceramics, small-scale sculptures, and a study collection of representative chairs by international 20th century designers.
+The collections are available to students, faculty, staff, and the public by appointment.

 The University art collections include all works of art acquired by the Western Gallery and by any college/administrative unit by purchase from both state and restricted funds; purchases through capital building projects or percent for art monies for interior and exterior public sculpture; works acquired through contractual agreements with visiting artists; works from direct research/project grants; and all works by gift, donation, private grant or bequest through the Western Washington University Foundation for the Western Gallery and for the University's Art Collections.

-Western’s permanent Outdoor Sculpture Collection is nationally renowned, with important works by distinguished contemporary American and European sculptors of the late 20th century to the present.
-Sited throughout the 10 acre campus, the collection includes works by Magdalena Abakanowicz, Alice Aycock, Scott Burton, Anthony Caro, Nancy Holt, David Ireland, Donald Judd, Robert Morris, Bruce Nauman, Isamu Noguchi, Tom Otterness, Beverly Pepper, Richard Serra, Do Ho Suh, Mark di Suvero, Joel Shapiro, George Trakas, Ulrich Rückreim, and Meg Webster, to mention only a few of the 35 artists represented.
+Sited throughout the 10 acre campus, the collection includes works by Magdalena Abakanowicz, Alice Aycock, Scott Burton, Anthony Caro, Nancy Holt, David Ireland, Donald Judd, Robert Morris, Bruce Nauman, Isamu Noguchi, Tom Otterness, Beverly Pepper, Ulrich Rückreim, Richard Serra, Do Ho Suh, Mark di Suvero, Joel Shapiro, George Trakas, and Meg Webster, to mention only a few of the 35 artists represented.

 In 2005 Marian Leese Boylan gave her parent's private collection to the Western Gallery.
 This collection, primarily American and European prints and drawings accompanied by a few paintings, enlarged individual gifts from Al and Vera Leese since 1995.
 Marian Leese Boylan also has made major contributions to the Leese Collection since 2005.